Database Design – Naming Conventions

 When it comes to data modeling, especially in a multi-tier, team-based, fast-growing environment, the “Name” of an object really becomes crucial as it defines the objects.
 Naming objects becomes much more than just tagging a word to a face.
 Naming becomes complex when different people have different meanings for the same name and also have different names with the same meaning.
 Everyone has their own style that comes with the personality, personal preference as well as past experiences, like the one in my earlier story.

-Let’s try to understand the principles behind naming conventions with specific industry standards & examples.
+Let’s try to understand the principles behind naming conventions in database modeling (database design) with specific industry standards & examples.
 I am going to make this more generic & not specific to our environment.

 Principles of Naming Conventions: